Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 3. Other infections and food poisoning (foodborne illnesses).

-Some other causes of dysentery and mucus only poop (ref):
+The following are some other causes of dysentery and mucus only stool (ref):

-The above organisms can cause dysentery with mucus and blood in the stool. symptoms may vary from mild to severe and persistent illness.
+These organisms can provoke dysentery with mucus and blood in the stool.
+Symptoms may range from mild to severe and persistent illness.

-The acute onset and presence of intense abdominal pain and fever are suggestive of infectious diarrhea and dysentery.
+The acute onset and the presence of intense abdominal pain and fever suggest infectious diarrhea and dysentery.

 4. Sexually transmitted diseases (STDs) of the Anorectal canal.

-Sexual activities involving the anorectal canal can lead to infections, inflammation, and ulcers.
-Not all STDs of the anorectal canal lead to mucus in stool.
+Sexual activities involving the anorectal canal may result in infections, inflammation, and ulcers.
+Not all STDs of the anorectal canal produce mucus in the stool.

-- Chlamydia causes severe tenesmus, rectal ulcers, mucus, and blood in the stool. it is possible to have mucus-only poop with chlamydia infection of the anorectum.
+• Chlamydia can cause severe tenesmus, rectal ulcers, mucus, and blood in the stool.
+Chlamydia infection of the anorectum can produce mucus-only stool.

-- Sexually transmitted campylobacter Jejuni: causes ulceration of the rectal mucosa, diarrhea (which can be bloody and mucous, cramps, bloating, mucus in stool.
+• Sexually transmitted campylobacter Jejuni: causes rectal mucosa ulceration, diarrhea (which can be bloody and mucous), cramps, bloating, and mucus in the stool.

-- Recent anorectal sexual activities with an infected or carrier partner.
+• Recent anorectal sexual activities occurred with an infected or carrier partner.

-- The most commonly reported sexually transmitted disease in the USA is Chlamydia. it can cause rectal ulcers or access. this presents with severe anorectal pain, mucus-only poop, or pus discharge.
+• Chlamydia, the most commonly reported sexually transmitted disease in the USA, can cause rectal ulcers or access.
+This results in severe anorectal pain, mucus-only stool, or pus discharge.

 5. Anal Fissure

-An anal fissure is a breakdown in the lining of the anal canal.
-It leads to anorectal pain and severe irritation which can lead to mucus or pus discharge instead of poop.
+An anal fissure results from a breakdown in the lining of the anal canal.
+This can lead to anorectal pain and severe irritation, which can produce mucus or pus discharge instead of stool.

-- History of the causes such as severe constipation or local trauma to the anus.
+• A history of causes such as severe constipation or local trauma to the anus.

-- With chronic fissures, you may feel a skin tag at the opening of your anal canal.
+• Chronic fissures may result in a skin tag felt at the opening of your anal canal.

-- Your doctor will confirm the fissure by performing a local exam of the anorectal canal.
+• Your doctor will identify the fissure by performing a local exam of the anorectal canal.

-- Most acute fissures will resolve within a few weeks, but they may turn chronic.
+• Most acute fissures resolve within a few weeks but may become chronic.

-- Treatment can include oral medications, local creams, or even surgery in severe cases.
+• Treatment may consist of oral medications, local creams, or surgery in severe cases.

 6. Inflamed Hemorrhoids.

-Hemorrhoids are dilated inflamed veins in the wall of the anorectal canal.
-Inflamed hemorrhoids can irritate the canal and secrete mucus.
+Hemorrhoids are inflamed, dilated veins in the wall of the anorectal canal.
+They can irritate the canal and secrete mucus.

-Mucus from the inflamed hemorrhoids can come out without stool.
-It is associated with the urge to poop even after having a bowel movement (ref).
+Mucus from inflamed hemorrhoids can discharge without stool.
+This is associated with the urge to poop even after having a bowel movement (ref).

-A bulge or a skin tag may be felt at the opening of the anus.
-Whether you are diagnosed with hemorrhoids before or not, you have to see your doctor if you’re pooping only mucus with the hemorrhoids.
+A bulge or skin tag might be felt at the opening of the anus.
+Whether you are diagnosed with hemorrhoids or not, you should consult your doctor if you’re only passing mucus with the hemorrhoids.

 7. Inflammatory Bowel Diseases (Crohn’s & Ulcerative Colitis).

-Ulcerative colitis affects only the large intestine (usually the last part including the descending colon, sigmoid colon, and the rectum).
-Crohn’s disease affects any part of your digestive tract from the mouth to the anus.
+Ulcerative colitis typically affects only the large intestine (particularly the descending colon, sigmoid colon, and the rectum), while Crohn’s disease may affect any part of the digestive tract from the mouth to the anus.

-Chronic inflammations and ulcers (especially in the last part of the colon and the rectum) can lead to recurrent diarrhea, stool urgency, blood, or mucus in stool. bloody and mucous discharge is more common with Ulcerative colitis (ref).
+Chronic inflammation and ulcers, especially in the last part of the colon and the rectum, can cause recurrent diarrhea, urgency in passing stool, and bloody or mucus-filled stool.
+Bloody and mucous discharge appears more frequently with Ulcerative colitis (ref).

-- The severe urge to poop but only mucus or blood comes out (tenesmus).
+• Intense urge to pass stool, resulting in only mucus or blood (tenesmus).

 8. Irritable bowel syndrome (especially the diarrhea-predominant form).

-Irritable Bowel Syndrome is very common, up to 15% of all people suffer from manifestations of IBS (ref).
+Irritable Bowel Syndrome (IBS) is extremely common, with up to 15% of the population experiencing symptoms of IBS.

-- Recurrent abdominal pain at least one day per week for the last 3 months.
+• Recurrent abdominal pain occurring at least one day per week for the last three months.

-- The onset of pain is associated with stool frequency (diarrhea or constipation).
+• Association of pain onset with changes in stool frequency (diarrhea or constipation).

-- Mucus in stool, or rarely, mucus only stool.
+• Presence of mucus in stool, or rarely, only mucus in stool.

-- Absence of other causes of the above symptoms.
+• Absence of other causes for the above symptoms.

-Read this in-depth article about how is IBS diagnosed.
+Read this comprehensive article about how doctors diagnose IBS.

 9. Anorectal abscess or perianal fistula.

-The abscess is an infected sac of tissue in the wall of the anorectal canal filled with pus.
+An abscess refers to an infected sac of tissue in the wall of the anorectal canal filled with pus.

-The fistula is a small channel that connects an infected anal gland (in the tissue near the anus) to an opening on the skin.
+A fistula is a small channel connecting an infected anal gland (near the anus) to an opening on the skin.

-Both conditions can lead to the discharge of blood, pus, or mucus from with or without a stool. the conditions usually present with:
+Both conditions can result in the discharge of blood, pus, or mucus, with or without stool.
+Typical presentations of these conditions include:

-- Constipation (as a result of fear of painful bowel movements).
+• Constipation (due to fear of painful bowel movements).

-Rectal ulcers are painful sores in the wall of your rectal canal.
-It can occur as a result of a variety of causes or due to a condition called solitary rectal ulcer syndrome (SRUS).
+Rectal ulcers are painful sores developing in your rectal canal.
+They may result from various causes or a condition known as solitary rectal ulcer syndrome (SRUS).

 Common causes of rectal ulcers:

-- Solitary Rectal Ulcer Syndrome (SRUS): is a very rare disease.
+• Solitary Rectal Ulcer Syndrome (SRUS), a very rare disease.

 Symptoms of rectal ulcers:

-- Blood or mucus discharge from the anus.
+• Discharge of blood or mucus from the anus.

-For example, Clostridium Difficile infection of the colon after antibiotic use.
-This usually occurs in people with a weakened immune system, using a medicine that reduces stomach acid, or having previous digestive system surgery.
+For instance, Clostridium Difficile infection of the colon can follow antibiotic use, especially in people with a weakened immune system, those taking medication that reduces stomach acid, or individuals who have undergone digestive system surgery.

-Most antibiotics can cause such conditions, but strong antibiotics with a broad antibacterial spectrum such as penicillins, Cefotraxone, or ciprofloxacin.
-Also, using more than one antibiotic at the same time will raise the risk.
+Most antibiotics can cause such conditions, particularly potent antibiotics with a broad antibacterial spectrum such as penicillins, Cefotraxone, or ciprofloxacin.
+Also, using more than one antibiotic simultaneously can increase the risk.

-A severe condition with the destruction of the colon lining due to inflammation is called “pseudomembranous colitis” which may result from faulty use of antibiotics (ref).
+A severe condition called “pseudomembranous colitis” may arise from improper use of antibiotics, leading to the destruction of the colon lining due to inflammation (ref).

-This condition usually presents with intense diarrhea, blood, mucus in bowel movements, fever, and severe abdominal pain.
+This condition typically causes intense diarrhea, blood, mucus in bowel movements, fever, and severe abdominal pain.
+If you experience mucus-only poop after taking an antibiotic, contact your doctor.

 12. Food Intolerance.

-Many foods can induce inflammation of the colon and rectal lining as a result of the sensitivity of your body to these diets.
+Certain foods can trigger inflammation of the colon and rectal lining if your body is sensitive to these foods.

-severe inflammation of the lining will usually result in diarrhea, mucus in stool, or mucus-only stools in severe cases.
+Severe inflammation of the lining can result in diarrhea, mucus in stool, or mucus-only stools in severe cases.

-- FODMAP intolerance (as in people with IBS).
+• FODMAP intolerance (common in people with IBS).

-- Gluten intolerance (present in wheat and barley): results in severe diarrhea and malabsorption, severe disease is called “celiac disease”.
-Also, some people may have Non-celiac gluten sensitivity (milder form).
+• Gluten intolerance (found in wheat and barley), which can lead to severe diarrhea and malabsorption; the severe form is called “celiac disease.”
+Some people may also have non-celiac gluten sensitivity, a milder form.

 Read more about food intolerance here.